haslab/Electrum/README.md

 `$ java -jar electrum-1.1.jar`

 This will launch Electrum's/Alloy Analyzer's simple GUI, which is packaged with several examples.
-The file can also by run from the command-line, just check
+The file can also by run from the command-line, for more information run

 `$ java -jar electrum-1.1.jar --help`

-To perform analyses on an unbounded time horizon, one needs to install the [Electrod](https://github.com/grayswandyr/electrod/) program as well as [NuSMV](http://nusmv.fbk.eu/) or [nuXmv](https://nuxmv.fbk.eu/).
+To perform analyses on an unbounded time horizon, one needs to have installed [Electrod](https://github.com/grayswandyr/electrod/) program, as well as [NuSMV](http://nusmv.fbk.eu/) or [nuXmv](https://nuxmv.fbk.eu/).

 ## Building Electrum Analyzer